datawire/deployd/doc/p2/service-descriptor_to_terraform.md

 | Term | Definition |
 | ---- | ---------- |

-## Document Goals and Non-Goals
+## Goals and Non-Goals

 **Goals**

-- Explain how a Terraform module (e.g. PostgreSQL) has its input variables populated (e.g. VPC ID, allowed subnets, disk space).
+- How a Terraform module (e.g. PostgreSQL) has its input variables populated (e.g. VPC ID, allowed subnets, disk space).
-- Explain how a Terraform module (e.g. PostgreSQL) has its output values given (e.g username, password, URL, port) to a service.
+- How a Terraform module (e.g. PostgreSQL) has its output values given (e.g username, password, URL, port) to a service.

 **Non-Goals**